hnakamur/rustc-deb/src/doc/reference.md

 [RFC 550]: https://github.com/rust-lang/rfcs/blob/master/text/0550-macro-future-proofing.md

-## Procedrual Macros
+## Procedural Macros

-"Procedrual macros" are the second way to implement a macro.
+"Procedural macros" are the second way to implement a macro.
 For now, the only thing they can be used for is to implement derive on your own types.
 See [the book][procedural macros] for a tutorial.

 Procedural macros involve a few different parts of the language and its standard libraries.
-First is the `proc_macro` crate, included with Rust, that defines an interface for building a procedrual macro.
-The `#[proc_macro_derive(Foo)]` attribute is used to mark the the deriving function.
+First is the `proc_macro` crate, included with Rust, that defines an interface for building a procedural macro.
+The `#[proc_macro_derive(Foo)]` attribute is used to mark the deriving function.
 This function must have the type signature:

 ```rust,ignore